 On my mission I dutifully awoke most mornings at 6:30 am, just as the white handbook said I should.
 I won’t say I did it cheerfully or even whole-heartedly, because I did it rather grumpily.
 I had to convince most of my companions that it would be best if we started out with companionship study right off the bat, because if I were left to my own devices, I would probably just fall back to sleep, as the scriptures are not best read alone when one is only half awake.

-Joel, on the other hand, really is a morning person, but he is a morning person with a bizarre schedule.
+My husband, on the other hand, really is a morning person, but he is a morning person with a bizarre schedule.
 He has to be to work at like 6:00 in the morning one day, and not till nearly 10:00 am the next.
 On those ten o’clock days, he often caught up on his sleep, so we all just stayed in bed.
 Of course, when he got up at the crack of dawn we all just stayed in bed then, too.

-So now, Joel is helping me to wake up by 6:30 (the first morning he text messaged me 3 times, and I nearly blinded myself trying to look at them), we read our scriptures together and then get the girls up at 7:00.
+So now, my husband is helping me to wake up by 6:30 (the first morning he text messaged me 3 times, and I nearly blinded myself trying to look at them), we read our scriptures together and then get the girls up at 7:00.
 I don’t like it, but I do it.
 I admit, I’m terribly grumpy, but the grump wears off by about 7:30, so I think it’s worth it.
 Besides, it was all my idea, so I can’t exactly be angry with my husband for helping me change an entire lifestyle.